 Both a city and a federal state, Berlin is made up of 12 districts.
 Each district is further split into 96 localities, many of which are sub-divided into even smaller neighbourhoods.
-There are certainly many different places to consider for a stay in Berlin!
+There are certainly many different places to consider when planning your Berlin itinerary!

 Kreuzberg and neighbouring Friedrichshain both offer plenty of street art, river beaches, and a bohemian vibe.
 Each has diverse eateries, thanks largely to the large ethnic communities.
 Kreuzberg, in particular, is also known for its vibrant nightlife and abundant clubs.
 Friedrichshain also boasts a lively scene and has some of Berlin’s cheapest hostels.
 Those are the neighborhoods that never sleep.

-Neukölln is one of the most multi-cultural parts of the city and features many dive bars and offbeat things to do and see.
-While a bit out of the way of most tourist attractions, this neighborhood is affordable, and definitely up-and-coming.
-Many Berliners love spending their weekends here.
+Neukölln is one of the most multi-cultural parts of the city and features many dive bars and offbeat things to do in Berlin.
+While a bit out of the way of most tourist attractions, this neighborhood is affordable and definitely up-and-coming.
+Many locals love spending their weekends here.

 Mitte is home to many of Berlin’s “must-see” tourist attractions, so if you’re searching for where to stay in Berlin for sightseeing, this is the neighbourhood for you.
 Whether it’s the Brandenburg Gate, the Berlin Wall, or Museum Island, everything is pretty much within walking distance.

 Full of history and culture, Mitte also boasts some of the best restaurants and bars in Berlin, and there’s a good selection of shops.